mmkal/expect-type/README.md

 expectTypeOf(bar).returns.not.toBeAny()
 ```

-It can be used in your existing test files - or any other type-checked file you'd like - it's built into existing tooling with no dependencies.
+It can be used in your existing test files (and is actually [built in to vitest](https://vitest.dev/guide/testing-types)).
+Or it can be used in any other type-checked file you'd like - it's built into existing tooling with no dependencies.
 No extra build step, cli tool, IDE extension, or lint plugin is needed.
 Just import the function and start writing tests.
 Failures will be at compile time - they'll appear in your IDE and when you run `tsc`.

 See below for lots more examples.